 Lots of settings and manual functionality

 One thing I like about DSLR cameras is the number of settings and manual control you have.
 They can come with heaps of built-in settings meaning it’s easy to shoot in a large range of scenarios.
 On most DSLR cameras you will also be able to manually focus, which is important for landscape photographers and helpful when shooting at night.

 DSLR cameras tend to have a much larger sensor than Compacts, which means they are great for capturing high-quality images.
 They are often especially good for low light and night photography and can come with high ISO ranges, while still keeping noise (grain) down.

 It’s easy to add filters

-With many DSLR cameras, you can purchase filters which go in front of the lens.
+With many DSLR cameras, you can purchase filters that go in front of the lens.
 There are tons of filters available such as polarizers to enhance colours and ND filters which allow longer exposure time, so as to capture smooth water or wispy clouds.

 They look professional

 If you are using a DSLR you will generally appear more professional and even if it’s a beginner version lots of people won’t know the difference.
-Using a DSLR is great for when working with brand and clients, as they will most likely have more confidence in the service you are providing.
+Using a DSLR is great for when working with brands and clients, as they will most likely have more confidence in the service you are providing.

 They are fun to use